pergus/netbox-zabbix/docs/mapping_models.md

-# NetBox Zabbix Plugin - Mapping Documentation
+# Mapping Models

-The Mapping in the NetBox Zabbix plugin define how NetBox objects (devices and virtual machines) are mapped to Zabbix monitoring configurations.
-This document explains the Mapping, DeviceMapping, and VMMapping's structure, fields, and usage.

 ## Overview

+The Mapping models in the NetBox Zabbix plugin define how NetBox objects (devices and virtual machines) are mapped to Zabbix monitoring configurations.
+This document explains the Mapping, DeviceMapping, and VMMapping models' structure, fields, properties, methods, and usage.

+## Model Definition

-The Mapping provide a flexible system for defining how NetBox objects should be configured in Zabbix.
-The base `Mapping`  defines common configuration elements, while `DeviceMapping` and `VMMapping` inherit from it to provide object-specific functionality.
+The Mapping models provide a flexible system for defining how NetBox objects should be configured in Zabbix.
+The base `Mapping` model defines common configuration elements, while `DeviceMapping` and `VMMapping` inherit from it to provide object-specific functionality.

+Mappings allow administrators to automatically configure Zabbix monitoring for NetBox devices and virtual machines based on their characteristics.
+More specific mappings (those with more filter criteria) take precedence over less specific ones.

-## Base Mapping Fields
+## Fields

 | Field | Type | Description | Notes |
 |-------|------|-------------|-------|